7/30/2024

 speaker

-Alex Riegel
+Alex Reigel

-Thank you and good morning, gentlemen.
+Thank you, and good morning, gentlemen.
 Could you help us to understand what percentage of your fleet is targeted to megaprojects today and or kind of what percentage of revenue is tied to megaprojects today?

 speaker